 - e.
 All use of medication defined as a controlled drug, even if the pupil can administer the medication themselves, is done under the supervision of a named member of staff at this school. - f.
 This school understands the importance of medication being taken as prescribed. - g.
 All staff are aware that there is no legal or contractual duty for any member of staff to administer medication or supervise a pupil taking medication unless they have been specifically contracted to do so. - h.
-There are two members of staff at Castle Primary School who have agreed to administer prescribed medication.
-These are Mrs J Findler and Mrs D Caton. - i.
+Members of staff at Castle Primary School who have agreed to administer prescribed medication are Miss Mason, Mr Playford, Mr Alexandridis, Mrs Bours, Mrs Partridge, Mrs Jones, Mrs Strick, Miss Jackson, Mrs Fish and Mrs D Caton. - i.
 Training is given to all staff members who agree to administer medication to pupils, where specific training is needed.
-The local authority provides full indemnity.

 - j.
 All school staff have been informed through training that they are required, under common law duty of care, to act like any reasonably prudent parent in an emergency situation. - k.
 Administration of prescribed medication will be witnessed by a second adult. - I. Parents at this school understand that if their child's medication changes or is discontinued, or the dose or administration method changes, that they should notify the school immediately. - m.
 If a pupil at this school refuses their medication, staff record this and inform parents as soon as possible. - n.
 All staff attending off-site visits are aware of any pupils with medical conditions on the visit.
 They receive information about the type of condition, what to do in an emergency and any other additional support necessary, including any additional medication or equipment needed. - o.
 If a trained member of staff, who is usually responsible for administering medication, is not available this school makes alternative arrangements to provide the service.
-This is always addressed in the risk assessment for off-site activities and authorized by the Head Teacher. - p.
+This is always addressed in the risk assessment for off-site activities and authorised by the Head Teacher. - p.
 If a pupil misuses medication, either their own or another pupil's, their parents are informed as soon as possible.
 These pupils are subject to the school's usual disciplinary procedures.